Connie Sue 🌿

 She was brand-spanking new when I bought her in May of 2015.
 My plan was to build her out, learn the ropes, take early retirement in 3 years, and hit the road full-time.

-I told my daughter she couldn’t leave home until she named the van.
+I told Nikki she couldn’t leave home to start her adult life until she named the van.
 It took her a whole 0.3 seconds to name the van Bella.

 Campground shuffle

 The shuffle is a pet peeve I deal with every time I’m at a campground and need to go somewhere.
-Not having a separate vehicle to run errands or explore with means I have to…
+Having my vehicle also be my home has its pros and cons.
+The shuffle is my biggest con because I have to…

-Over the years, I’ve simplified the shuffle as much as possible but it can still be a pain in the ole rump.
+Over the years, I’ve simplified the shuffle as much as possible but it’s always been a pain in the ole rump.

 Home